IliasBrinias/RideShare/README.md

 # RideShare

-This application has been created in order to help drivers share the cost of traveling and for passengers to reduce the time and the cost of travel.
+This application is created for the drivers and the passengers who want to reduce car cost.
+Passengers can set the starting and finishing point of their route and with the Google Directions Api we show them the best route.
 ### Technologies
 * Firebase Authorization
 * RealTime Database